Skip to navigation Skip to content

 Text: [Customer name] elected a new YTD amount

-A determination has been made that the actual YTD income is likely to be higher than the new elected YTD income.
+A determination has been made that the actual YTD income is likely to be lower than the new elected YTD income.
 The customer election to update the YTD has therefore been refused.
 No change has been made to the existing YTD

 Reference: Section 63AD Child Support (Assessment) Act 1989